Bhargavi84/The-Cook-Book/README.md

 * Now go back to Heroku and click on Enable Automatic Deployment and Deploy Branch.

 * The app is now connected and Heroku will receive the code from GitHub and automatically update whenever changes is pushed to the GitHub repository.
 You should be able to see "Your app was successfully deployed!".
 Click on View to launch your app.
+* Click on Open App to test your deployed website.

 ### **Creating env file**

 Install Flask, in the terminal type pip3 install Flask , this will install Flask functionality.
 Create env.py file for storing sensitive data, type touch env.py in terminal.
 This file should never be pushed to GitHub, so type touch .gitignore to ignore it.
-Than open the .gitignore file and ignore your env.py file type:
+Then open the .gitignore file and ignore your env.py file type:

 ![plot](static/images/gitignore.png)